samtron1412/docs/misc/common-term.md

 - Practical
 - Knowledge -> Benefits in reality

+# Engineer

+Engineers are people who design, construct, and maintain structures, materials and systems while considering the limitations imposed by practicality, regulation, safety, and cost.

 # Geek

 A person have enthusiasm about something or a person obsessed with a